Friday, August 16, 2019

 • Is The Phrase "What Is Written" Mentioned In 1 Corinthians 4:6 An Allusion To The Book Of Life?:

--Roman Catholic apologist Patrick Madrid mentions the fact that some biblical commentators have interpreted the phrase "what is written" as being a reference to the Book of Life (Revelation 20:12).
+-Roman Catholic apologist Patrick Madrid mentions the fact that some biblical commentators have interpreted the phrase "what is written" as being a reference to the book of life (Revelation 20:12).
 This interpretation is rooted in the point that the four previous verses allude to the concept of divine judgment.
-However, connecting the phrase "what is written" with the "Book of Life" is problematic, since it would involve the Apostle Paul instructing the Corinthian Christians to not go beyond a book that they never even had access to in the first place.
-The Book of Life is located by God's throne in His heavenly kingdom.
-Moreover, the only place where Paul had made reference to the Book of Life was very briefly in Philippians 4:3.
+However, connecting the phrase "what is written" with the "book of life" is problematic, since it would involve the Apostle Paul telling the Corinthian Christians to not go beyond a book that they never even had access to in the first place.
+The book of life is located in heaven.
+Moreover, the only place where Paul had made reference to it was very briefly in Philippians 4:3.

 -The Roman Catholic New American Bible Revised Edition has this footnote on 1 Corinthians 4:6: "That you may learn from us not to go beyond what is written...It probably means that the Corinthians should avoid the false wisdom of vain speculation, contending themselves with Paul's proclamation of the cross, which is the fulfillment of God's promises in the Old Testament (what is written).
 Inflated with pride: literally, 'puffed-up,' i.e., arrogant, filled with a sense of self-importance.
 The term is particularly Pauline, found in the New Testament only in 1 Cor 4, 6.
 18-19; 5, 2; 8, 1; 13, 4; Col 2, 18 (ch the related noun at 2 Cor 12, 20).
 It sometimes occurs in conjunction with the theme of 'boasting,' as in vv 6-7 here."